KaPodgaets/citizen_db/architecture/app/ARCH-pipeline-orchestration-v1.md

 3. Identifies new work for the transform step by finding successful loads in `meta.stage_load_log` that do not have a 'PASS' record in `meta.transform_log`.
 It creates 'PENDING' records in `meta.transform_log`.
 4. Triggers `transform.py` for any 'PENDING' records (or failed records that are eligible for a retry) in `meta.transform_log`.
 5.  **Resilient Transformation**: If a transform fails, the orchestrator updates the log status to 'FAIL' and increments a `retry_count`.
 It will re-trigger the transform once if `retry_count` is less than 1.
 This makes the pipeline more resilient to transient failures.
-6. Finally, it can trigger `publish.py` to update the data marts (this part of the orchestration is not yet fully implemented).
+6. Finally, it triggers the appropriate publishing scripts (e.g., `publish_citizen_mart.py`) to update specific data marts.

 This stateful, metadata-driven approach makes the pipeline resumable and idempotent at a process level.